 Docker on Render

 Docker is the preferred application delivery mechanism for an increasing number of applications.
-Render offers native support for running containerized apps and services at scale, offering features previously only available in complex orchestration tools like Kubernetes but without the associated management complexity and steep learning curve.
+Render offers native support for running containerized apps and services at scale, offering features that were previously available only in complex orchestration tools like Kubernetes.

 Render’s Docker support includes:

-- Automated builds and deploys for Dockerfiles in both public and private Git repositories.
+- Automated image builds and deploys from a Dockerfile in your Git repository

 - Customizable Docker

 - Automatic translation of environment variables to Docker build args

 - Maximal layer caching for faster builds

 - Infrastructure as Code with